 Residents are also introduced to the microsurgical skills as part of the first year cataract curriculum.
 They spend one half-day per week in the practice lab learning microsurgical skills with Dr. Castoro and Dr. D’Souza.
 After practicing in the wet lab and reviewing surgical videotapes, the PGY-2 resident starts to perform parts of these surgeries as the rotation progresses when they assist faculty with anterior segment surgical cases.
 As part of the cataract curriculum each resident has his or her own passport which serves to document skills they have mastered.
 This passport can be taken to the OR so attending physicians can allow residents to perform the skills they have mastered on patients.

 Anterior Segment/Peds/Low Vision/Contact Lens

-Preceptors: Christina Prescott, Walter Stark, Robert Weinberg, Fasika Woreta, Hee Jung Park, Alex Christoff, Anya Trumler, David Guyton, Judith Goldstein, Amanda Marks
+Preceptors: Christina Prescott, Robert Weinberg, Fasika Woreta, Alex Christoff, David Guyton, Judith Goldstein, Amanda Marks

 The first year resident spends approximately 1 day per week in the operating further developing anterior segment surgical skills with Drs.
-Prescott, Woreta and Stark.
+Prescott and Woreta.
 One day per week is spent with Dr. Weinberg seeing anterior segment patients at Johns Hopkins Green Spring Station.

 One half day a week is spent in General Eye Service Pediatric Strabismus clinic with Alex Christoff.
 Another half day is spent in the operating room with Dr. Guyton where the residents assist and perform their initial strabismus surgeries.
 The resident also spends a half day each with the Low Vision Service and Contact Lens Service.